 2. Pack the essentials

 When returning to your static caravan or lodge you’ll want to make sure you’ve packed everything you need for the new season ahead.
-First of all don’t forget your keys, any passes or codes for the entry gates, batteries for smoke and carbon monoxide detectors, toilet and kitchen roll, towels, bedding, and food, particularly the non-perishable type.
+First of all don’t forget your caravan keys (yep we’ve done that before!), any passes or codes for the entry gates, batteries for smoke and carbon monoxide detectors, toilet and kitchen roll, towels, bedding, and food, particularly the non-perishable type.

-3. Check for storm or weather damage
+4. Check for storm or weather damage

 Make a note of any repairs that might need to be carried out and if you’re going to need to contact your insurance company to make a claim.